Introduction: The Hidden Cost of Staying Put

 3. What are the main migration strategies?

-Common strategies include rehosting (lift and shift), replatforming (minor changes), refactoring (significant changes), and the strangler fig pattern (gradual replacement).
+Common strategies include rehosting (lift and shift), replatforming (minor changes), refactoring (significant changes), and the strangler fig pattern enhanced with real-time data streaming.
+AI-assisted tools from AWS, Azure, and Google Cloud now automate up to 90% of schema conversion work.

 4. How long does database modernization take?